Benjen Stark by Amok ©

 - See also: Images of Benjen Stark

-Benjen has sharp features and blue eyes.
-He is very thin.
+Benjen has sharp features and blue eyes, in which a hint of laughter is often present.
+He has long legs and is very thin.

-The youngest child of Lord Rickard Stark and Lady Lyarra Stark.
-Benjen attended the tourney at Harrenhal with his siblings, Brandon, Eddard, and Lyanna.
-At the tournament Lyanna rescued their father's vassal, Howland Reed, from an attack by some squires.
+Benjen was the youngest child of Lord Rickard Stark and Lady Lyarra Stark.
+He attended the tourney at Harrenhal with his siblings, Brandon, Eddard, and Lyanna, in 281 AC.
+At the tournament Lyanna rescued their father's vassal, Howland Reed, from an attack by three squires.
 Benjen offered Howland a horse and some armor so he could challenge his attackers.
-During the feast he teased Lyanna when she cried for a sad and beautiful song by the noted musician, Prince Rhaegar Targaryen, he got wine poured over his head for it.
-He also listened to a black brother, who tried to convince the gathered people to join the Night's Watch, a plea that Benjen took to heart.
+During the feast held to celebrate the start of the tournament, he teased Lyanna when she cried for a sad and beautiful song by the noted musician, Prince Rhaegar Targaryen.
+Lyanna poured wine over his head for tesing him.
+When a black brother from the Night's Watch spoke up during the feast, attempting to convince the gathered people to join the black brothers, Benjen took the plea to heart.

 A Game of Thrones